-SB 379 introduced by Senators Van Woerkom, Johnson, Goschka, Bishop and Hardiman and referred to Judiciary, would establish a system of Court Appointed Special Advocates (CASA volunteers).
+SB 141 is a reintroduction of SB 379, the CASA volunteer bill which we opposed last session.
+Last year's comment was: "this bill would establish a system of Court Appointed Special Advocates (CASA volunteers).
 To qualify as a CASA, a volunteer would have to be 21 years old, demonstrate an interest in children, and have at least 10 hours of training per year.
 The CASA would be empowered to interview the parties to the case and other witnesses, review relevant documents, perform investigations regarding the best interests of a child, determine the appropriateness and progress of case service plans under the probate code, make recommendations on placement, parenting time, and appropriate services for a child and family, appear as a witness in an action, and receive notice of all hearings, meetings or other proceedings in a case.
-The Council unanimously opposed this bill.
+The Family Law Council unanimously opposes this bill.
 The qualifications and training of the volunteers is vastly insufficient to allow them to intervene on child related issues, and the intervention of this type of additional participant would be an impediment, rather than an aid, to good decision-making.
 The enlistment of volunteers may save money, but motivation that brings someone to volunteer may be precisely the baggage that can cause a problem in the case.
 It may be very hard for a volunteer to separate personal judgment from professional judgment.
-The Council voted to oppose this bill.